Development assistance in Sub-Saharan Africa

 - Australia Awards Alumni in Africa contribute to development and prosperity in their countries.

-Our investments align with the Foreign Policy White Paper focusing on four main areas – leadership and human capacity development; agricultural productivity; humanitarian assistance; and women's empowerment and gender equality.
+Our investments align with the COVID-19 Development response Plan target areas of health security, stability and economic recovery.
+Leadership and human capacity development; agricultural productivity; humanitarian assistance; and women's empowerment and gender equality remain important.
 We work predominantly in Eastern and Southern Africa where we have historical program ties and relationships as well as long-term Australian NGO experience, economic and security interests and diaspora links.
 This is also consistent with the Indo-Pacific focus of the aid program.

 Australia Awards is the flagship of the African aid program.
 Australia Awards primarily focus in areas where Australia has expertise including good governance and capacity building in the agriculture, extractives and public policy sectors.
 Australia's support for food security, agriculture, and water, sanitation and hygiene programs is provided through our significant contributions to multilateral organisations delivering programs in Africa.
 Australia supports agricultural programs in Eastern and Southern Africa through ACIAR and contributions to the Africa Enterprise Challenge Fund (AECF).
 Our investments in sub-Saharan Africa contribute to achieving the 2030 Agenda for Sustainable Development and the Sustainable Development Goals (SDGs), particularly SDG 4 (Quality Education) and SDG 8 (Decent Work & Economic Growth).